 About

-In addition to his SPH activities, Dr. Gracely also teaches statistics and research design to medical students College of Medicine, gives talks to residents and fellows, provides consultation to researchers in a wide range of basic science and clinical fields, serves on the editorial board of both Pain and Pain Medicine, and has a substantial number of publications reflecting collaborative work with primary researchers.
-He has served for over 20 years on the institutional animal care and use committee (the IACUC) and has written several versions of a chapter on animal number justification in The IACUC Handbook.
-His research interests include the logic of multiple comparisons, statistics education, and ethical philosophy.
-Dr. Gracely is a member of the American Statistical Association, webmaster (and former member) of the ASA's Committee on Human Rights and Scientific Freedom, and the webmaster for the Section on Teaching Statistics in the Health Sciences (from which he received the Distinguished Service Award in 2011).
-He is active in Statistics Without Borders, which provides pro bono consulting services to low-resource researchers, mostly in the third world.
+Gracely also serves on the editorial board of both Pain and Pain Medicine, and has a substantial number of publications reflecting collaborative work with primary researchers.
+His research interests include the logic of multiple comparisons, statistics education and ethical philosophy.
+Gracely is a member of the American Statistical Association and webmaster, formerly newsletter editor, for the Section on Teaching Statistics in the Health Sciences (from which he received the Distinguished Service Award in 2011).
+He is active in Statistics Without Borders, which provides pro bono consulting services to low-resource researchers, mostly in developing countries.

 Links